51Degrees/specifications/device-detection-specification/part3/required-examples.md

 ### Cloud Device Detection

 Reference implementation examples illustrate use of Resource Keys to access the cloud service.
-A predefined link [such as](https://configure.51degrees.com/jqz435Nc) can be created to create a Resource Key to provide access to the Properties used in the examples.
+A predefined link such as [this one](https://configure.51degrees.com/jqz435Nc) can be created to create a Resource Key to provide access to the Properties used in the examples.
 For simplicity, it might be convenient for such a link to provide access to all free Properties.